-- 7.1.1 Designation of which one full day on either December 24 or December 31 is a fixed holiday shall be made by the Police Chief, considering the needs of the service and the officer's desires. - 7.1.2 Holidays on an Employee's Regular Day Off - a.
-Patrol.
-Fixed Holiday on a Regular Day Off.
-If a fixed holiday falls on an employee's regularly scheduled day off for an employee who is filling a Patrol assignment, and the employee is not required to work that day, the employee shall receive eight (8) hours of holiday pay at their straight time hourly rate. - b.
-Non-patrol.
-When a holiday falls on the regular day off for an employee who is filling a non-Patrol assignment, and the employee is not required to work that day, that employee will normally flex his or her regular day off to account for the holiday (i.e., will use the 8 hours of holiday time to take time off on another day during the same workweek).
-However, with the approval of their supervisor, and subject to the operational needs of the Department, employees on a non-Patrol assignment may work their full workweek and receive an additional eight (8) hours of pay for the holiday (i.e., 40 hours for time worked plus 8 hours for the holiday). - 7.1.3 An employee who is scheduled to work on a fixed holiday, and who does not work, including absences due to illness or injury for which they would otherwise be eligible for sick leave, shall be entitled to eight (8) hours of holiday pay and shall use general leave, or other appropriate paid/unpaid leave to make up any difference between the holiday and his or her regularly scheduled shift.
-An employee will not be paid for more than his or her regular day's pay for any holiday when he or she does not work. - 7.1.4 Work on a Fixed Holiday (Non-Patrol) - a.
+- 7.1.1 Designation of which one full day on either December 24 or December 31 is a fixed holiday shall be made by the Chief of Police, considering the needs of the service and the Sergeant's desires. - 7.1.2 Holidays on an Employee's Regular Day Off - a.
+Patrol-Fixed Holiday on a Regular Day Off.
+If a fixed holiday falls on an employee's regularly scheduled day off for an employee who is filling a Patrol assignment, and the employee is not required to work that day, the employee shall receive eight (8) hours of holiday pay at their straight time hourly rate.

+- b.
+Non-Patrol.
+When a holiday falls on the regular day off for an employee who is filling a non-Patrol assignment, and the employee is not required to work that day, that employee will normally flex their regular day off to account for the holiday (i.e., will use the 8 hours of holiday time to take time off on another day during the same workweek).
+However, with the approval of their supervisor, and subject to the operational needs of the Department, employees on a non-Patrol assignment may work their full workweek and receive an additional eight (8) hours of pay for the holiday (i.e., 40 hours for time worked plus 8 hours for the holiday). - 7.1.3 An employee who is scheduled to work on a fixed holiday, and who does not work, including absences due to illness or injury for which they would otherwise be eligible for sick leave, shall be entitled to eight (8) hours of holiday pay and shall use General Leave, or other appropriate paid/unpaid leave to make up any difference between the holiday and their regularly scheduled shift.
+An employee will not be paid for more than their regular day's pay for any holiday when they do not work.

+7.1.4 Work on a Fixed Holiday (Non-Patrol)

+- a.
 Holidays on Employee's Regular Workday.
-Any employee required to work a Non-Patrol assignment on a fixed holiday which falls on his or her regular workday shall be paid time and one-half for such work in addition to eight (8) hours of holiday pay.
-[For Example, if an employee has a regular work schedule of Monday through Thursday and works a full Non-Patrol shift on a holiday which falls on a Monday (his or her regular workday), he or she would be paid a total of 23 hours (8 hours holiday pay plus 10 hours at time and one half).] - b.
+Any employee required to work a Non-Patrol assignment on a fixed holiday which falls on their regular workday shall be paid time and one-half for such work in addition to eight (8) hours of holiday pay.
+[For example, if an employee has a regular work schedule of Monday through Thursday and works a full Non-Patrol shift on a holiday which falls on a Monday (their regular workday), they would be paid a total of 23 hours (8 hours holiday pay plus 10 hours at time and one half).] - b.
 Holidays on an Employees' Regular Day Off.
-Any employee required to work a Non-Patrol assignment on a fixed holiday which falls on his or her regular day off shall be paid double time for such work in addition to eight (8) hours of holiday pay.
-[For Example, if an employee has a regular work schedule of Tuesday through Friday and works a Non-Patrol shift on a holiday which falls on a Monday (his or her regular workday), he or she would be paid a total of 28 hours (8 hours holiday pay plus 10 hours at double time).]
+Any employee required to work a Non-Patrol assignment on a fixed holiday which falls on their regular day off shall be paid double time for such work in addition to eight (8) hours of holiday pay.
+[For example, if an employee has a regular work schedule of Tuesday through Friday and works a Non-Patrol shift on a holiday which falls on a Monday (their regular workday), they would be paid a total of 28 hours (8 hours holiday pay plus 10 hours at double time).]